Carl B. Stokes U.S. Courthouse

 Public Hours: 7 a.m.– 5 p.m.
 Monday through Friday (except federal holidays)

 For more building information or service calls, contact the Stokes Courthouse Service Desk using the information in the top right box on this page.
 For other federal government information, call 1-800-FED-INFO.

-Parking and Public Transportation Several public parking facilities are available in the vicinity of the Stokes Courthouse, including two lots adjacent to the building plaza and managed by USA Parking.
-The Greater Cleveland Regional Transit Authority is easily accessible via pedway connection to Tower City Center.
+Parking and Public Transportation Several public parking facilities are available in the vicinity of the Stokes Courthouse, including two lots adjacent to the building plaza managed by USA Parking.
+The Greater Cleveland Regional Transit Authority is easily accessible via the pedway connection to Tower City Center.

 - ATM – 7th Floor

 - Cafeteria (open 7 a.m.– 3:30 p.m., Monday through Friday) - 7th Floor

 - Conference room and auditorium with stadium seating for 106 (contact Stokes Service Desk for reservations) – 7th Floor

 - Enclosed pedway connection to the Tower City Center, offering shopping, dining, hotel amenities, and public transportation